anywhichway/nano-memoize/README.md

 To clear the cache you can call `.clear()` on the function returned my `nanomemoize`.

 # Release History (reverse chronological order)

+2019-04-02 v1.1.2 Speed improvements for multiple arguments.
+Now consistently faster than `fast-memoize` and `nano-memoize` across multiple test runs.
+Benchmarks run in a new test environment.
+The benchmarks for v1.1.1 although correct from a relative perspective, grossly understated actual performance due to a corrupt testing environment.

 2019-03-25 v1.1.1 Pushed incorrect version with v1.1.0.
 This corrects the version push.